mogensNielsen/nobo_auto_profile/readme.md

 - [X] Send that schedule to the hub
 - [ ] Cleanup old comments
 - [ ] Cleanup code in general
+- [ ] Consistency in language (e.g. comments in Norwegian should be in English)
 - [ ] Get rid of this warning
   ```
   FutureWarning: The behavior of DataFrame concatenation with empty or all-NA entries is deprecated.
 In a future version, this will no longer exclude empty or all-NA columns when determining the result dtypes.
 To retain the old behavior, exclude the relevant entries before the concat operation.